4 Best Organic Tatami Mats (Traditional Japanese Style)

 • Putting your mats outside in the shade on a sunny day can help eliminate odors.
 Just be sure to keep them in the shade because direct sunlight can turn the natural green color yellow.

-Don’t Be Fooled by Non-Japanese Brands
+Don’t Be Fooled by Low Quality Brands

-Non-Japanese mats are often made from inferior materials, leading to a shorter lifespan.
+Low-quality, non-authentic mats are often made from inferior materials, leading to a shorter lifespan.

 Be careful to avoid greenwashing companies falsely making their mats sound more authentic and eco-friendly than they actually are.